tobek/laminae/notes.md

     - interesting stuff about maintaining morale on endless journey, does that work with finding the end? i guess some could give up, maybe there are some scattered communities
     - generation ship aspect needs inhospitability of space vs spaceship vs finding a planet, so this would need something like that, caravan provides something
 - magical research outpost, maybe in CNC or CGC. this is kind of Bloom islet
+    + maybe rumored to be in CGC but might be some extra crazy bit of CNC or some other place, hard to know
 - One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move (NNC, LGD, CNC)
 - Some kind of mirroring or doppelgangering in the way it responds to you
     + james richardson vectors (see in quotes) "You who have proved how much like me you are: how could I trust you?" some kind of doppelganger thing